Stellacore/peridetic/README.md

 The NGS manages the Continuously Operating Reference Stations ([CORS](https://www.ngs.noaa.gov/CORS/)) network of station location observations.
-Although the network is concentrated within the U.S. it includes a number of stations scattered around the globe.
+Although the network is concentrated within the U.S. it also includes a number of stations scattered around the globe.

 The following stations were selected with an emphasis on variation of geodetic location (longitude and latitude) and elevation